sigh/Stern-Brocot-Tree/enumerate.md

 * $$ L $$ to represent taking a left branch
 * $$ R $$ to represent taking a right branch

-For convinience we will also use:
+For convenience we will also use:

 * $$ I $$ to represent the empty path
 * Exponents to represent runs of the same value. i.e.